bcgov/data-publication/pages/dsg_bcdc_roles_responsibilities.md

 + Once the layer file is defined, DataBC will translate it for use with in various warehouse access channels for use with web mapping tools such as iMapBC.
 + You will then be asked to review and approve the translation within a test environment.

-Visit the DataBC site for more information about the various tools available to [_view and analyze_](http://www.data.gov.bc.ca/dbc/geographic/view_and_analyze/index.page?WT.svl=TopNav) and [_connect_](http://www.data.gov.bc.ca/dbc/geographic/connect/index.page?WT.svl=TopNav) to the data.
+For more information about the various tools available to view, analyze and connect to data, visit the [BC Government's Data page](. (https://www2.gov.bc.ca/gov/content/data).

 ### Define Downloadable Data Products